mfussenegger/nvim-dap-python/README.md

 ## Python dependencies and virtualenv

-`nvim-dap-python` by default looks for `VIRTUAL_ENV` and `CONDA_PREFIX` environment variables and if present uses these environments to execute your application or tests.
+`nvim-dap-python` by default tries to detect a virtual environment and uses it when debugging your application.
+It looks for:

+- The environment variables `VIRTUAL_ENV` and `CONDA_PREFIX`
+- The folders `venv`, `.venv`, `env`, `.env` relative to either the current working directory or the `root_dir` of a active language server client.
+See `:h lsp.txt` for more information about the latter.

 If you're using another way to manage virtual environments, you can set a custom `resolve_python` function: